A Day in the Life

 Do it Yourself

 The best way to learn about liturgy is to experience it.
 If religion is alien to you, it is probably unwise to try to write about it.
 Do some research, visit places of worship, ask questions about what you see.
-Spirituality and its ceremonial expression is an ancient part of the human experience, and not simply a lifestyle choice or a set of accoutrements to be donned and discarded at will, and to represent either as such in writing severely weakens the narrative.
+Spirituality and its ceremonial expression are ancient parts of the human experience, and not simply a lifestyle choice or a set of accoutrements to be donned and discarded at will, and to represent either as such in writing severely weakens the narrative.
 With all of this at your disposal, try sketching your own fictional religion.
 If you do not know where to start, consider the three others I have deliberately not included this week (and not because I am too lazy, no siree!) or take the Noctiminads in a different direction.
 Even if a writer never plans to use these specific religions, thought experiments like these are very useful for training creative skills and thinking critically about one’s own writing.

 Have any questions?
 Did I fail to address anything you hoped I would?
 Leave me a comment and I will do what I can to resolve any lingering nebulousness.